Cordoba Spain – Exciting history, sights and festivals !

 Albolafia Water Mill is a reconstructed Moorish water wheel, the only one remaining in Spain.

-The place did not survive well over time, but it looks great at night with all of its lights and decorations.
+The place did not survive well over time, but it looks great at night with all its lights and decorations.

-To learn more about the Roman period of the city, head to the Archeological Museum of Cordoba, situated over the ruins of old Roman Amphitheater.
+To learn more about the Roman period of the city, head to the Archeological Museum of Cordoba, situated over the ruins of the old Roman Amphitheater.

 Have you ever walked through a street only 72 cm wide?

-It is really just 72 cm wide at its narrowest point and leads to the smallest square in the world.
+It is just 72 cm wide at its narrowest point and leads to the smallest square in the world.

 There are also a few places outside the Old Town, which you shouldn’t miss.